As You Age, Avoid A ‘Melting’ Face With Dental Implants

 • Pus pockets that form between gums and teeth

 • Persistent bad breath

-• A change in the way your teeth fit together when you bite
+• A change in the way teeth fit together when biting

 • A change in the fit of partial dentures